SINGROUP/matid/docs/_sources/tutorials/classification.rst.txt

     - :class:`.Atom`: Specific class for single atoms.

 The classification system is hierarchical: e.g. a Surface is a subclass of a Class2D.
-If a two-dimensional structure cannot be assigned wit certainty into a more specific subclass, the most specific applicable parent class is used.
+If a two-dimensional structure cannot be assigned with certainty into a more specific subclass, the most specific applicable parent class is used.

 The classification is based on the structural properties of the system, i.e. atomic positions, unit cell, periodic boundary conditions and atomic numbers.
 The classification, like the whole MatID package supports the `ASE library
-<https://wiki.fysik.dtu.dk/ase/>`_ for handling atomic strucures.
+<https://wiki.fysik.dtu.dk/ase/>`_ for handling atomic structures.
 With ASE you
 can read structures from multiple files, or define the structure yourself with the Atoms class or the different structure creation tools.
 Once the structure has been specified as an `ASE.Atoms